boynextdoor-cze/Computer-Architecture-Project/README.md

 # CA I Projects

 This repository contains the course projects of CS110 (Computer Architecture I) in ShanghaiTech University.
+All the detailed information can be found on the [course page](https://robotics.shanghaitech.edu.cn/courses/ca/22s/).

 All projects are finished by Zeen Chi and Zhongxiao Cong through collaboration in Spring 2022.